 General Education at the University of Mississippi is that body of curricular and co-curricular educational experiences that instills core competency, student learning skills.
 The purpose of General Education is to provide a broad foundation of liberal learning, a depth of knowledge to be lifelong learners, and skills essential to be informed and involved citizens.

-Intended General Education Student Learning Outcomes: Upon completing the core curriculum, along with certain courses within the program/major and co-curricular learning experiences, University of Mississippi baccalaureate-seeking students should demonstrate the following General Education competencies:
+Intended General Education Student Learning Competencies: Upon completing the core curriculum, along with certain courses within the program/major and co-curricular learning experiences, University of Mississippi baccalaureate-seeking students should demonstrate the following General Education competencies:

 - Critical thinking,

-- Ethical reasoning,
+- Ethical reasoning and responsibility,

 - Mathematical reasoning,